Itinerary #1: Highlights of Northern Vietnam

 You'll arrive in Hanoi and immediately transfer by vehicle a few hours west to the Vietnam highlands and Pù Luông Nature Reserve.
 Situated on 20,000 acres, this rural mountain region is all but untouched by modern life.
-The residents who live in rural villages here are comprised mostly of ethnic minorities, like the Thai people, and they live off the land much the same way they have for generations, farming rice and corn, raising livestock, and making their own clothes.
+The residents who live in rural villages here are comprised mostly of ethnic minorities, like the Thai people.
+They live off the land much the same way they have for generations, farming rice and corn, raising livestock, and making their own clothes.

 This is also ideal countryside in which to embark on a multi-day hike.
 Upon arrival in the region, you'll stop at a Thai village and meet the locals.
 Then it's time for a three-hour warm-up hike around the reserve.
-After overnighting in a local homestay, on day two you'll embark on a full-day hike between rural villages, passing green and gold terraced rice paddies.
+After overnighting in a local homestay, on Day 2, you'll embark on a full-day hike between rural villages, passing green and gold-terraced rice paddies.

 The next two days are filled with more day hikes, picnic lunches, and nights spent with village families in homestays.
 As thrilling as the hiking is, a real highlight of the trip is getting to know local residents whose culture is a world apart yet who welcome foreigners with the warmth of family.
 On Day 5, you'll transfer back to Hanoi by vehicle and catch your flight home.
 Learn more